claesgill/azure_ml_workshop/README.md

 * [x] Notebook for Pipeline
 * [x] Notebook for Train and register models
 * [x] Need to mention that compute instance and cluster must be shut down after usage.
 * [x] It might be that users need to click their name and clone repo into their namespace
+* [x] Add Disclaimer
 * [ ] Include checkout experiments tab while waiting for experiments and after
 * [ ] Fill in Train from local machine?
 Download repo, and install requirements then run files.
 This is to show that you can work from local computer also.
 * [ ] Script that get the dataset?